Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 An employer must provide reasonable accommodations to an employee for health conditions related to pregnancy or childbirth upon request, with the advice of a licensed health care provider or certified doula, unless the employer demonstrates that the accommodation would impose an undue hardship on the operation of the employer's business.
 A pregnant employee shall not be required to obtain the advice of a licensed health care provider or certified doula, nor may an employer claim undue hardship for the following accommodations:

-• more frequent or longer restroom, food, and water breaks;
+- more frequent or longer restroom, food, and water breaks;

-• seating; and
+- seating; and

-• limits on lifting over 20 pounds.
+- limits on lifting over 20 pounds.

 Minn.
-Stat. § 181.939.
+Stat.
+Ann. § 181.939.

-Minnesota employers are required to inform employees of their rights to pregnancy accommodations at the time of hire and when an employee makes an inquiry about or requests parental leave.
+Minnesota employers are required to inform employees of their rights to pregnancy accommodation at the time of hire and when an employee makes an inquiry about or requests parental leave.
 Information must be provided in English and the primary language of the employee, as identified by the employee.
 An employer that provides an employee handbook to its employees must include in the handbook a notice of employee rights and remedies.
 Id.

 Drug Testing